 In 1945, Gustav Winter and Elisabeth Althaus met in Madrid.

 In 1946, inmates of the concentration camp in Tefía began building roads in Jandía.

 In 1948, Gustav Winter and Elisabeth Althaus relocated to the Canary Islands.
 Gustav Winter created the Casas de Jorós tomato plantations, had wells built, and attempted to reforest the mountains of Jandía.

 Around 1950, the Jandía peninsula experienced several days of explosions, following which Villa Winter emerged in its current form after receiving approval for an expansion.

 In 1962, the Dehesa de Jandía S.A. transferred all of Jandía to Gustav Winter, as compensation for developing the peninsula and building the infrastructure.

 In an interview with the German magazine Stern in 1971, Gustav Winter claimed that he hadn’t built the villa until late 1958.
 In the same year, Winter died in Las Palmas aged 78.

 The heirs of the villa began renovating it in 1985.
 Up until the early 1990’s, a private security company shielded the villa from curious visitors.
 The Gran Canaria-based construction company Lopesan S.A. has owned the villa since 1996.

-The book MYTHOS WINTER – Die Wahrheit über den deutschen Ingenieur Gustav Oskar Winter (The Myth of Winter – The Truth About the German Engineer Gustav Oskar Winter) will be published in a German, Spanish, and English version on May 10, 2018 – Gustav Winter’s 125th birthday.
+The book MYTHOS WINTER – Die Wahrheit über den deutschen Ingenieur Gustav Oskar Winter (The Myth of Winter – The Truth About the German Engineer Gustav Oskar Winter) will be published in a German, Spanish, and English version in September 2018.
 Illustrated with numerous images, maps, and photos, it will unveil the secret of the legend of Winter on Fuerteventura …